mirko-pagliai/cakephp-database-backup/README.md

 If you want to send backup files by email, remember to set up your application correctly so that it can send emails.
-For more information on how to configure your application, see the [Cookbook](https://book.cakephp.org/5/en/core-libraries/email.html#configuring-transports).
+For more information on how to configure your application, see the [CakePHP documentation](https://book.cakephp.org/5/en/core-libraries/email.html#configuring-transports).

 ## How to use